jsohlendorff/continuous_time_LTMLE/article.typ

   the patient redeemed a prescription for SGLT2 inhibitors first.
   For $t>0$, we defined $A (t) = 1$ if the patient has not purchased DPP4 inhibitors prior to time $t$.

-Our target parameter is the risk of death, and we enforce treatment as part of the 20 first events.

 For the nuisance parameter estimation, we used a logistic regression model for the treatment propensity